British Museum Ruwenzori expeditions: British Museum Ruwenzori expedition 1905–1906

 They mainly operated in the lower part of the Mubuku valley up to about 6000 ft and on savannah county near Muhokya.
 An account of the botanical results of the expedition was published in 1908 and a comprehensive report on the zoological results was published in 1909.
 Numerous new species were collected including at least 23 new species of mammal, 24 new species of birds, 6 new species of moths, 47 new species of butterflies, 6 new species of molluscs and 34 new species of plants (and one new genus).
 Woosnam was awarded the Silver Medal (Zoological Society of London) for his role in leading the expedition.

 The "British Museum had not considered the remote possibility of exploration in fitting out the Ruwenzori Expedition" but in February 1906 Wollaston, a member of the Alpine Club, along with Woosnam and Dent set off towards the upper slopes "the object of the expedition was primarily to collect specimens; Woosnam and Dent were in quest of birds and mammals, and I went to collect plants, but we had at the back of our minds the idea of getting up something if an opportunity should occur, and we accordingly took with us all the apparatus that we could collect.
 This consisted of about 25 feet of Alpine rope and a pair of crampons, which we had obtained from Herr Grauer, and an old ice-axe, which Mr. Freshfield had left behind him at Toro."
-After crossing a small glacier they summitted a peak of c.15285 ft (now referred to as Wollaston Peak), a subsidiary top of Mount Baker.
+After crossing a small glacier they summited a peak of c.15285 ft (now referred to as Wollaston Peak), a subsidiary top of Mount Baker.